Bayesian optimization and nonlocal effects method for $\alpha$ decay of superheavy nuclei based on CPPM

-The CPPM demonstrates exceptional global representation and extrapolation capabilities; post-BNN optimization, the root mean square deviations for the training and validation sets improved by $19.61\%$ and $28.67\%$, respectively.
-For the three empirical formulas analyzed, the BNN method also exhibited excellent performance, especially evident with the UDL empirical formula, where the RMSE deviations for the training and validation sets improved by $43.22\%$ and $46.32\%$, respectively.
-In summary, based on the CPPM and various empirical formulas for $\alpha$ decay, the BNN method demonstrates reliable extrapolation capabilities in predicting half-lives, with predictions presenting a high degree of credibility.
+After posterior correction based on the BNN, compared with the uncorrected original CPPM, the RMSE of the model decreases by 40.41\% on the training set and by 27.32\% on the validation set.
+For the nonlocally modified CPPM, the corresponding RMSE reductions are 24.09\% and 12.60\%.
+Across the three empirical formulas examined, the BNN likewise yields substantial improvements, particularly for Formula A and Formula B, for which the training and validation set RMSEs are both reduced by more than 34.90\%.
+Altogether, results based on CPPM and multiple $\alpha$ decay empirical relations indicate that the BNN provides reliable extrapolation in half-life prediction and delivers highly credible estimates.

+Building on the preceding calculations, we incorporate the quadrupole deformation parameter $\beta_2$ into the feature vector $(A, Z, Q_{\alpha}, \ell, P_{\alpha}, \beta_2)$ and re-calibrate the BNN for each physical model and empirical relation.
+The results are summarized in Table~3.
+Relative to the deformation-agnostic BNN, including $\beta_2$ yields additional RMSE reductions of 0.0096, 0.0063, 0.0008, 0.0052, and 0.0023 for CPPM, CPPM (nonlocal), and three distinct parameterizations of the UDL(Formula-A, Formula-B, Formula-C), respectively.
+These findings are consistent with Ref.~\cite{you2024calculating}.

+Table~4 provides a clear comparison of the optimization gains achieved for CPPM by different strategies.
+When considering only localization effects or when directly optimizing CPPM with the BNN, the relative reduction in RMSE $\Delta\sigma/\sigma_{\mathrm{pre}}$ reaches 31.95\% and 36.28\%, respectively.
+By contrast, applying BNN optimization to the nonlocal CPPM yields $\Delta\sigma/\sigma_{\mathrm{pre}}= 47.77\%$, indicating a markedly stronger improvement and highlighting the synergy between nonlocality and BNN modeling in enhancing CPPM's predictive accuracy.